CyberFlameGO/svnpython/Doc/library/_winreg.rst

    *index* is an integer that identifies the index of the key to  retrieve.

    The function retrieves the name of one subkey each time it  is called.
-It is typically called repeatedly until a  :exc:`WindowsError` exception  is raised, indicating, no more values are available.
+It is typically called repeatedly until an  :exc:`EnvironmentError` exception  is raised, indicating, no more values are available.